gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-07-23-edgeEnhancementAlgorithms.md

 In this post, we will study edge enhancement algorithms.
 There are several methods, most of which uses convolutions with a filter.
 Among them, we will look over three respresentative ones: **Laplace operator**, **Difference of Gaussians**, and **Unsharp filter**.

-Codes can be found in the following linkds for each algorighms
+Python implementations can be found in the following links for each algorighms
 > [**1.
 Laplace Operator**](https://github.com/gimoonnam/ImageProcessing/blob/master/Edge_Enhancement/LaplacianFiltering.ipynb)
 > [**2.
 Difference of Gaussians**](https://github.com/gimoonnam/ImageProcessing/blob/master/Edge_Enhancement/DiifferenceOfGaussians.ipynb)
 > [**3.
 Unsharp Filter**](https://github.com/gimoonnam/ImageProcessing/blob/master/Edge_Enhancement/UnsharpFilter.ipynb)